Konitz affair: Trial of Moritz Lewy

 Adolf Lewy was one of the butchers who came under suspicion, whose house was near the lake where Winter's torso was found.
 Both Adolf and his son Moritz had an irrefutable alibi for the hours of the murder, but the anti-Semites testified that Moritz had frequently been seen in Winter's company.
 Moritz denied this, though he could not deny the possibility of briefly talking to Winter or walking with him without knowing his name.
 Moritz stated this again at the perjury trial of normal-school student Speisiger, who had made various statements implicating Jews, while other witnesses testified that they had seen them together.
 Moritz was arrested for the murder on October 6, with charges resting on the testimony of a disreputable person named Masloff.

 Masloff alleged that he had passed Lewy's cellar on the evening of the murder and had been attracted by groaning and an unusual light.
 Lying on the ground, he watched people who had human remains on a butcher's block, and saw three of them leave with a package, travelling in the direction of the lake.
 The testimony contained many contradictions which Masloff attempted to explain by confessing that he had gone to the place to attempt a burglary.
-Persons who had passed Lewy's house at the time Masloff claimed had not noticed anyone lying on the ground, it was improbably that a man should remain on the ground for an hour and a half on a cold March night, the murder could not have been committed at such a late hour, and an investigation of the cellar showed neither sign of blood nor extensive cleaning.
+Persons who had passed Lewy's house at the time Masloff claimed had not noticed anyone lying on the ground, it was improbable that a man should remain on the ground for an hour and a half on a cold March night, the murder could not have been committed at such a late hour, and an investigation of the cellar showed neither sign of blood nor extensive cleaning.

 Masloff's mother-in-law, Ross, who had worked for the Lewy family, seems to have incited the conspiracy in order to obtain a reward.
 She claimed to have seen Winter's cigar case and photograph in the Lewy family's possession, but it was proven that no photograph of Winter existed.
 On October 25, Masloff was sentenced to one year and Ross to eighteen months for perjury; though the jury signed a petition for their pardon, the emperor refused to grant it.